aecsocket/aeronet/README.md

 # TODO

-- don't require users to manually set minimum MTU for transport
-  - new MinPacketMtu component
 - how do users handle draining msgs?
   - if the user doesn't drain recv_msgs, is that a warn? unbounded growth?